duane9/printbreakpoint/README.md

 pd | some_file.py:2 in some_function()
 ```

-You can also add to the output:
+You can also print out data:
 ```python

 def some_function():
     breakpoint('yep')
     return None